jacopotdsc/IHC_attidute_control/README.md

 ## Usage

-To utilize the "Geometric Transformers" project, follow these steps:
+To utilize the "Attidute Controll" project, follow these steps:

 1. **Install Dependencies**:
     - Ensure all required dependencies are installed.
     - Matlab engine can be installed following the documentation avaible on matlab's website (https://it.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
+Ensure to use 'python setup.py install'
     - If doesn't work, you still need one more passage.
-Create an environment variable PYTHONPATH with value 'path_to_setupd.py'.
+Create an environment variable PYTHONPATH with value 'path_to_setup.py'.

 2. **Set hyperparameters**: Set hyperparameters in the code in order to automatize everything